kmursi/ML_Attack_XOR_PUF/README.md

 The project is written using Python 3.7 using keras library with Tensor Flow backend.

-Before you run the current version of attacking the 9-XPUF:
+Before you run the current version of attacking the silicon 9-XPUF:
 Please unzip /CRPs/challenges_9XOR_64bit_LUT_2239B_attacking_5M.mymemmap.zip then run!

 Before you attack using your data: